jinbikai/find-political-donors-temp/README.md

 5. Data clean

-The entire record will be ignored if one of the following situation happens:
+The entire record will be ignored if one of the following situations happens:

     OTHER_ID is not NULL,
     CMTE_ID does not match the specific format, (e.g. 'C00177436')